KNOWLEDGE HUB HOW-TO-GUIDES | FARM PROGRAMMES | TOOLS & CALCULATORS

 Weed control is going through a mini-revolution.
 For decades, herbicide was the solution to all weed problems, but this is quickly changing, writes Dermot Forristal, Teagasc Oak Park.

-This week, Conor Kehoe talks to farmers in Wexford, Dublin and Laois as final preparations are made for spring planting.
+This week, Conor Kehoe talks to farmers in Dublin, Wexford, and Laois as the planting focus turns to maize and vegetables.

 'Everything is connected': protecting future generations with farming techniquesSPONSORED